 2. Intense Competition

 One of the biggest challenges faced by travel startups is competition.
 Apart from the competition from companies with the same business model, most travel startups would also have to face competition from hotel chains and flight companies that are directly trying to capture the market by eliminating the middlemen like OTAs.
-Competition is also fueled by the increasing popularity of price comparison sites that makes it easier for users to compare prices across different OTAs in a blink of the eye.
+Competition is also fueled by the increasing popularity of price comparison sites that makes it easier.
+It is used to compare prices across different OTAs in the blink of an eye.

-Data is clearly something that’s a necessary component of business growth activities.
+Data is the necessary component of business growth activities.
 The power of big data to provide actionable business intelligence and keep track of the competition is nothing new.
-Since the competition at its peak, having access to real time web data is necessary for pricing intelligence which most travel businesses rely upon.
-Being on a tight budget and lacking the technical expertise, travel startups often find it difficult to acquire data to power their businesses.
+Since the competition is at its peak, having access to real-time competition data is necessary for pricing intelligence, which most travel businesses rely upon.
+Being on a tight budget and lacking technical expertise, travel startups often find it difficult to acquire data to power their businesses.

-This problem can easily be solved by outsourcing the web data acquisition process to a data vendor.
-Being companies dedicated to extracting data at scale, DaaS (Data as a service) providers can get you the data at a much lower cost that what you would incur by trying to acquire the data in-house.
-Considering the low profit margins and tightening competition, having quick access to data at affordable rates will act as a competitive advantage for travel startups.
+This problem can easily be solved by outsourcing the web data acquisition process to web scraping service providers like PromptCloud.
+DaaS (Data as a service) providers can do screen scraping for travel websites at a much lower cost than what you would incur by trying to acquire the data in-house.
+Considering the low-profit margins and tightening competition, having quick access to data at affordable rates will act as a competitive advantage for travel startups.
 By going with a data extraction service, you will also be able to get around the tough task of maintaining web crawlers to have a steady data feed.

-Travel industry is reaching the saturation point where companies are making themselves a one stop destination for all the travel related needs of the customers.
-Being aware of the challenges can help you overcome them and face the rising competition.
+The travel industry is reaching the saturation point, companies are making themselves a one-stop destination for all the travel-related needs of customers.
+Being aware of the travel startup challenges can help you overcome them and face the rising competition.
 It is also important to keep track of the trends using data aggregated internally as well as from the web.
-This will help make better business decisions so as to not get affected by the challenges.
+This will help make better business decisions to not get affected by the challenges.